vdb86/Cordless/README.md

 ## Features

-- **Keyboard** - a full on-screen keyboard with modifiers and a quick text-input bar.
+- **Keyboard** - a full on-screen keyboard with modifiers, a quick text-input bar and 300+ host keyboard layouts, so what you type comes out right on the other device.
+- **Share to type** - share text from any app to "Type with Cordless" and it is typed on the connected device.
 - **Touchpad** - a smooth mouse pad with left/middle/right buttons, two-finger scroll, and a scroll strip.
 - **Media & system keys** - play/pause, volume, and other consumer controls.
 - **Remotes** - build your own button layouts for a media remote, a presentation clicker, or app shortcuts.